Calgary murder trial told slain girl seen with man fitting accused’s description

 CALGARY — Loved ones wept in court Wednesday as a retired couple described seeing a girl drive off with someone resembling the man accused of killing her.

-Edward Downey, 48, is accused of first-degree murder in the deaths of Sara Baillie and her five-year-old daughter Taliyah Marsman in July 2016.
+Edward Downey, 48, is accused of first-degree murder in the deaths of Sara Baillie and her five-year-old daughter Taliyah Marsman.

-Douglas and Sharry Jesson testified they lived in the same Calgary neighbourhood as the mother and daughter and were both home the day Baillie was found dead in her basement apartment.
+Douglas and Sharry Jesson testified they lived in the same Calgary neighbourhood as the mother and daughter and were both home on July 11, 2016, the day Baillie was found dead in her basement apartment.

 They described looking out their side window and seeing a white car park outside.